kato-im/katirc/README.md

 2. Configure your IRC client.
     - Host: localhost
     - Nick: Any nick you would like
-    - IRC Password: Your Katō username and password, separated by a space.
+    - IRC Password: Your Kato username and password, separated by a space.

     Example irssi configuration: